Why the Fastest-Growing eCommerce Brands Are Choosing Next.js Storefronts on Spree

 This is the part your CTO or agency lead will care about most: the new Spree API v3 is designed so your development team spends their time on the shopping experience, not fighting the platform.

 Projects that used to take months now take weeks.
-The API follows the same design principles as the best tech platforms in the world, so developers who have built anything modern feel at home immediately.
-Security is built in — customer data and payment integrations through Stripe and Adyen are protected by default, not bolted on as an afterthought.
+The API follows the same design principles as major tech platforms, so developers who have built anything modern feel at home immediately.
+Security is built in, customer data and payment integrations through Stripe and Adyen are protected by default, not bolted on as an afterthought.

 The bottom line for your business: faster time to market, lower development costs, and a platform your team actually wants to work on.
 For a deeper look, see developer tools for eCommerce engineering productivity.